Dura, Hebron: Post-1967

 Since the Six-Day War in 1967, Dura has been under Israeli occupation.
 The population in the 1967 census conducted by the Israeli authorities was 4,954.

 The municipality of Dura was established on January 1, 1967, five months before it was occupied by Israel during the Six-Day War.

 After the Palestinian National Authority was ceded control of the town in 1995, a local committee was set up to prevent land confiscation from the town and the municipal council was expanded.
 Many Palestinian ministries and governmental institutions opened offices in Dura, enhancing its role in Palestinian politics.

+In 1999, Israeli PM Ehud Barak proposed constructing a bridge linking Beit Hanoun and Dura, in order to connect the West Bank with the Gaza Strip.

 In 2011 the Dura International Stadium was renovated.
 It can hold up to 18,000 spectators and hosts national and international games.

 The Dura Municipal Rehabilitation Center assists Palestinian Authority residents with special needs and developmental disabilities.
 Occupational therapy, visual rehabilitation for the seeing impaired, and outreach program are some of the services offered.

 Dura has a public library, swimming pool, and a park which includes a children's theater.

 In June 2014, during the search to find three kidnapped boys, 150 Israeli soldiers stormed Dura's Haninia neighbourhood in a dawn raid to detain a person, and were met by young men and boys throwing rocks.
 An Israeli soldier shot and killed a teenager who was among the rock throwers, 13 or 15-year-old Mohammed Dudeen.

+The city has experienced a water crisis since the Israeli occupation and has been described as "among the most water-deprived in the West Bank."
+The city has no wells or reservoirs relies on a single pipe for its primary water supply.